ADVERTISEMENT

 Q: I’ve traced my ancestry to Scotland.
 How can I find out if my family has a tartan?

-A: All Scots can claim a tartan based factors such as a clan or the place an ancestor worked or lived—your task is figuring out which one best fits you.
+A: All Scots can claim a tartan based on factors such as a clan or the place an ancestor worked or lived—your task is figuring out which one best fits you.
 Start by visiting the Scottish Register of Tartans, where you can search a database totaling thousands of patterns.
 You can search for tartans by name or keyword.
 You can also search using color or copyright information.

 But don’t be surprised if a surname search yields no results.
-“Only about 20 percent of Scottish surnames have a clan/family connection,” says researcher Keith Lumsden.
+“Only about 20% of Scottish surnames have a clan/family connection,” says researcher Keith Lumsden.
 Though people often associate tartans with clans, there are actually nine other types (all of which are included in the register): district, regimental, royal, chief, hunting, dress, trade, mourning and corporate.

 So if you can’t claim a clan tartan, you can wear the district tartan for the area where your ancestor was born, married or did business—pretty much any connection will do.
 Or you can don the regimental “Black Watch,” the official government plaid that’s considered universal.
 Other tartan types are variations of these categories—for example, “hunting” tartans use more subdued shades for camouflage and “dress” tartans contain brighter hues—so it’s possible that a family or district could have multiple tartans.